Why We Created Fish Feeder (and How It Helps Mums Like You)

 The Everyday Struggle

 If you’re a mum who loves the outdoors, you’ll know the juggle.
-You’ve got a baby in one arm, snacks for the big kids in the other, sunscreen to slap on, and maybe a fishing rod somewhere in the mix.
+You’ve got a baby in one arm, snacks for the big kids in the other, sunscreen to slap on, and maybe a fishing rod somewhere in the mix for them (or you if you're lucky enough).
 Then it’s time to feed, and your shirt suddenly becomes the biggest problem of the day.

-Rhegan remembers trips with her first two boys where she’d try to make it work.
-She’d sit awkwardly on the boat or at the camp chair, twisting around, trying to get comfortable while the baby fussed.
-Zips would dig in, shirts would bunch up, and no matter what she did, she felt exposed.
+Rhegan remembers camping trips with her first two boys where she’d try to make it work.
+She’d sit awkwardly on the beach, boat or at the camp chair, lifting her shirt up and feeding exposed.

 That was the tipping point.